This document covers the following topics:

 DATAPFAC=1 DSREUSE=NO ISNREUSE=NO USERISN=NO

-supported in the same way as under DL/I. GN
+supported in the same way as under DL/I. GN and ISRT

-can be specified with or without a record search argument (RSA
+can be specified with or without a record search argument (RSA).

-With ADL the first 4 bytes of the RSA
+With ADL the first 4 bytes of the RSA contain the Adabas ISN of

 the record and the last 4 bytes contain hexadecimal zeros.
 After a successful

-is also placed into the Key Feedback Area of the
+call, the RSA is also placed into the Key Feedback Area of the

 corresponding PCB.
 Further to these database calls, the system service calls

-and XRST
+CHKP and XRST are supported.

-parameter of ADL, you can specify
+With the LOAD parameter of ADL, you can specify

-where the data of an ISRT
+where the data of an ISRT call against a PCB with

-is to be written.
+PROCOPT=L or LS is to be written.
 See the section

 ADL Parameter